-With schools being closed during this time the MISP (massage in schools programme) team have very kindly created and allowed a new rainbow massage to be used by everyone, without training, exculsively only for the duration of this time.
+The MISP (massage in schools programme) team have very kindly created and allowed a new rainbow massage to be used by everyone, without training.
 Please have a go if you wish and here is a reminder of a few key things to remember.

 Massage is all about kind and careful touch.
 It is to be guided by both the person giving and receiving the massage.
 Please ask permission before giving a massage and remember to say thank you for letting you give the massage afterwards.
 Massage can be a comforting and relaxing process for both the person giving and receiving the massage.
 It can promote calmness and relaxation for all involved and therefore can be a positive influence for your own and others health and well being at this difficult time.

 Another massage we have practiced in school many times before is The Weather Massage.
 Please find attached the weather massage instructions below.
 The same rules apply as before, kind and relaxing touch and remember to ask permission.